Smithsonian Institution

 Pearl S. Buck: "On Discovering America"

-Pupils describe myths and realities of immigration.
-For this "On Discovering America" lesson, students compare and contrast the American view of immigrants in the 1930s and how the media portrayed immigrants in the 1930s using examples...
+Students describe myths and realities of immigration.
+In this "On Discovering America" lesson plan, students compare and contrast the American view of immigrants in the 1930s and how the media portrayed immigrants in the 1930s using...

 Curated OER